IGEL-Community/PSIGEL/Docs/Get-UMSThinclientDirectoryAssignment.md

 ```

 ### -DIRID
-ID of the Thinclient Directory to get assignments for
+ID of the Thinclient Directory assignments for

 ```yaml
 Type: Int32